 Rubber Underlayment May Contain Asbestos

 Some very old types of flooring that you may find in buildings that date back to the early 1900s have an attached rubber underlayment, and this underlayment may contain asbestos.
-This type of flooring is dangerous because old underlayment tends to become flaky and crumbly, and fibers can become airborne every time you sweep or vacuum with a non-HEPA vacuum cleaner.
+This type of flooring is dangerous because old underlayment tends to become flaky and crumbly, and fibers can become airborne every time you sweep or vacuum.